knative/serving/docs/runtime-contract.md

 > article in the kernel documentation has more information about mount
 > propagation.

-This option SHOULD only be set by the operator or platform provider, and MUST NOT be configurable by the developer.
+This option MAY be set by the operator or platform provider, and MUST NOT be configurable by the developer.
 As mount propagation might be part of the platform security hardening, operators might tune this over time as the threat environment changes.

 ### Masked Paths

-This option SHOULD only be set by the operator or platform provider, and MUST NOT be configurable by the developer.
+This option MAY be set by the operator or platform provider, and MUST NOT be configurable by the developer.
 As masked paths might be part of the platform security hardening, operators might tune this from time to time as the threat environment changes.